strongestweapon/hojunsong/works/works.md

 ## Divided We Stand, United We Fall
 2015
 Divided We Stand, United We Fall.
-A Portable Network Graphics design.
+The deconstruction of a hero.
+A manifesto for diversity.
+ANTI-A.I.

 ## Poomba
 2015